ravikiran-m-p/Smart_File_Converter/README.md

   - Run the application:   java smartfileconverter.Main

-**Usage**
+ Usage

 Launch the application.

 Click "Choose File" to select a file from your system.

 The application detects the file type and automatically processes it:

 Text → Compressed

 Image → Converted

-  Audio → Mock converted
+Audio → Mock Converted

 Other → Zipped

 The status label displays the output path.

 Click "Open File" to open the processed file.

 File Structure :-